fangel/linkerd-rancher-namer/README.md

 ---

 Alternatively, you can also use a static mock version of the Rancher Metadata API which allows you to run the experiments using Docker Compose.
-Simply do a:
+Since the mock metadata-server doesn't support a long-polling functionality, you probably want to modify `RancherClient.scala` to include a wait after each request (there is a commented out line that does this).
+After doing this change rebuild the plugin, and then start the images using

 ```bash
 docker-compose up --build